YairGat/YairGat.github.io/index.md

 # About Me
 I am an M.Sc. student in Data Science [@Technion - Israel Institute of Technology](https://www.technion.ac.il/en/home-2/) under the supervision of Professor [Roi Reichart](https://iew.technion.ac.il/~roiri/).
 The topics of my research are NLP and causal inference.
+The theory behind neural networks and various aspects of computer vision also fascinate me.